cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/blog/support-the-shows.md

 ────

-#### 🚀 As of July 2022, it's now even easier for both Desktop AND Mobile members to support us with the [**Clash Files Subscriptions**](https://discord.com/channels/101681392651362304/role-subscriptions) link!
+#### 🚀 It's now even easier for both Desktop AND Mobile Clash Files members to support us with the [**Clash Files Subscriptions**](https://discord.com/channels/101681392651362304/role-subscriptions) link!
+Join the server to find out more - [discord.gg/clashfiles](https://discord.gg/clashfiles)

 ####